benmerckx/genes/readme.md

   haxe js generator)
 - `-D genes.no_extension` do not use the '.js' extension in import paths
 - `-D genes.disable_native_accessors` do not generate native getter/setters for properties
-- `-D genes.banner` string to be inserted at the beginning of every generated js file
+- `-D genes.banner` string to be inserted at the beginning of every generated .js file
+- `-D genes.dts_banner` string to be inserted at the beginning of every generated .d.ts file

 ### Metadata